-Dana Ullman was born in San Francisco and grew up in the Pacific Northwest.
-She is a Brooklyn-based freelance photojournalist and writer whose work focuses on humanizing statistics and social issues through storytelling.
+Dana Ullman was born in San Francisco and grew up on the West Coast.
+She is an independent photojournalist and writer, currently New York-based, whose work focuses on humanizing statistics and social issues through storytelling.

 Dana's stories have been published by the New York Times, the International Consortium of Investigative Journalists & The GroundTruth Project, Colorlines, California Sunday Magazine, Time, CNN, The Atlantic and the Associated Press, among others.
-She has been a reporting fellow with the International Women's Media Foundation (2016) and the International Center for Journalists (2015), as well as received a Puffin Foundation Grant (2014) for "Another Kind of Prison", which documents life after prison for women in the USA.
+She has been a reporting fellow with the International Women's Media Foundation (2016 and 2018) and the International Center for Journalists (2015), as well as received a Puffin Foundation Grant (2014) for "Another Kind of Prison", which documents life after prison for women in the USA.
 She is a member of Wonderful Machine.

 Dana is available for assignments globally, particularly East Africa and Scandinavia.
 Currently, Dana is especially focused on transnational stories in the United States and Mexico.